jeppewelling/departuretimes/README.md

         should be spawned to help consume search requests.

   - The Query service
-        is responseible for carrying out the actual searches in the data received from the store.
+        is responsible for carrying out the actual searches in the data received from the store.

   - The Data store service
         is responsible for keeping track of all incoming data from the data providers.